According to Wikipedia:

-The main thing about “content marketing” is being able to identify your ideal buyer persona and provide her with the most useful content that would solve their problems, help them generate more sales, save time, automate their processes or whatever is the main thing that you can assist with that resonates with them.
+The main goal of “content marketing” is being able to identify your ideal buyer persona and provide them with the most useful content that would solve their problems, help them generate more sales, save time, automate their processes or whatever is the main thing that you can assist with that resonates with them.

-Defining the content marketing strategy requires an in-depth overview of your target market, your competitors, the SWOT analysis of your solution, and how does your solution relate to your prospects’ needs.
+Defining your content marketing strategy requires an in-depth overview of the target market, your competitors, the SWOT analysis of your solution, and how does your solution relate to your prospects’ needs.

 But one of the indisputable trends is the transition of textual content to video production.

 Depending on your audience, what you planned as a content strategy may not be what your customers need or be presented in a way that your audience isn’t used to when it comes to assimilating information.

 Which is why there are variousthat may come handy and generate different conversions based on your target market.